yagdev/Spotify-Lyrics-For-Discord/README.md

 # This project is no longer being worked on.
+# As of 17/3/2025, Spotify made the resources that kept this project working private, so it went from unsupported to non-functional
-## Check out its successor Companion Display here:
+# Check out its successor Companion Display here:
 https://github.com/yagdev/Companion-Display

 # Lyrics for Discord Rich Presence